Nanofluidic logic with mechano-ionic memristive switches

-To perform nanofluidic measurements, HACs are placed into a fluidic cell separating two reservoirs filled with potassium chloride aqueous solution (Figure1.c).
+To perform nanofluidic measurements, HACs are placed into a fluidic cell separating two reservoirs filled with potassium chloride aqueous solution at pH 5.5 (Figure 1.c).
 Upon the application of a sinusoidal potential, HACs exhibit a clear bipolar memristive signature\cite{robin2023long} (the conductance increases at positive voltage and decreases at negative ones with memory retention at low voltage as shown in Figure 1.d) favorable for computing operations with programming voltage pulses.
-They operate at frequencies in the 30-300 mHz range with a conductance ratio between 8 and 20 depending on the device (Figure 1.d and SI Figure 4).
-The memory effect in HACs is therefore typically one order of magnitude stronger and two orders of magnitude faster compared to slits and micro-pipettes, exhibiting similar bipolar dynamics\cite{xiong2023neuromorphic,robin2023long}.
-Our improved performance allow completely setting/resetting HACs with 2 seconds voltage pulses (SI Figure 5).
+At 1M KCl, they operate at frequencies in the 30-300 mHz range with a conductance ratio between 9 and 60 depending on the device (Figure 1.d and Supplementary table 1).
+The memory effect in HACs is therefore typically one order of magnitude stronger and two orders of magnitude faster compared to slits exhibiting similar bipolar dynamics while presenting a larger hysteresis than micro-pipettes\cite{xiong2023neuromorphic,robin2023long}.
+Our improved performance allow completely setting/resetting HACs with 2 seconds voltage pulses (Supplementary Figure 6).
+We additionally verified that HACs can be set to intermediate levels by applying short voltage pulses, showing the possibility of implementing neuromorphic functions such as spike-timing dependent plasticity (Supplementary Figure 7).
 Besides exhibiting a combination of fast speed and large conductance ratio, the response of HACs also qualitatively differs from previous devices by exhibiting delayed switching\cite{wang2010delayed}.
 When the applied voltage becomes positive, the response is initially linear until a given threshold is reached where the conductance dramatically increases (Figure 1.d).
-This abrupt transition from the OFF state to the ON state justify referring to this phenomenon as "switching".
+This abrupt transition from the OFF state to the ON state justify referring to this phenomenon as \textit{switching}.
 Such dynamics is reminiscent of solid-state electrochemical metallization memory cells (ECM)\cite{valov2011electrochemical} and have not been reported in nanofluidics.
-The switching threshold enables reading the memory state without disturbing the programmed state and is beneficial for several neuromorphic computing applications such as bio-realistic Hebbian learning or conditional logic\cite{borghetti2010memristive,boyn2017learning}.
+The switching threshold (ON/OFF behavior) enables reading the memory state without disturbing the programmed state and is beneficial for several neuromorphic computing applications such as bio-realistic Hebbian learning or conditional logic\cite{borghetti2010memristive,boyn2017learning}.
 These initial findings demonstrate the successful fabrication of scalable nanofluidic switches that exhibit unparalleled performance and operate effectively using simple monovalent salt solutions while staying within the electrochemical window of water.